-- Select suitable accounting policies and then apply them consistently - Make judgements and accounting estimates that are reasonable and prudent - State whether applicable UK Accounting Standards and the Statement of Recommended Practice: Accounting by registered social housing providers 2019 have been followed, subject to any material departures disclosed and explained in the financial statements and - Prepare the financial statements on the going concern basis unless it is inappropriate to presume that the association will continue in business
+- State whether applicable UK Accounting Standards and the Statement of Recommended Practice: Accounting by registered social housing providers 2018 have been followed, subject to any material departures disclosed and explained in the financial statements and - Prepare the financial statements on the going concern basis unless it is inappropriate to presume that the society will continue in business

-The Board members are responsible for keeping adequate accounting records that are sufficient to show and explain the association's transactions and disclose with reasonable accuracy at any time the financial position of the association and enable them to ensure that the financial statements comply with the Co-operative and Community Benefit Societies Act 2014, the Housing and Regeneration Act 2008 and the Accounting Direction for Private Registered Providers of Social Housing 2022.
-They are also responsible for safeguarding the assets of the association and hence for taking reasonable steps for the prevention and detection of fraud and other irregularities.
+The Board members are responsible for keeping adequate accounting records that are sufficient to show and explain the society's transactions and disclose with reasonable accuracy at any time the financial position of the society and enable them to ensure that the financial statements comply with the Co-operative and Community Benefit Societies Act 2014, the Housing and Regeneration Act 2008 and the Accounting Direction for Private Registered Providers of Social Housing 2022.
+They are also responsible for safeguarding the assets of the society and hence for taking reasonable steps for the prevention and detection of fraud and other irregularities.